Statewide Leaders Conference

 Check out the At-A-Glance Agenda and Break-Out Session Descriptions for all the details!

-FLEX CREDITS HAVE BEEN APPROVED BY UWW
+FLEX CREDITS ARE APPROVED BY UWW

-UWW asks that each participant click and complete the following digital reimbursement form link by July 16, 2022.
-Once the deadline has passed, no further reimbursement requests can be accepted.
-A processing fee of $35 will be applied to the flex credit application.
+To request reimbursement, please pay all expenses as they arise and once the event ends, please complete the following digital reimbursement form by July 24, 2023.
+Once this deadline has passed, no further reimbursement requests can be accepted.
+A processing fee of $35 will be applied to each flex credit submission.

 TRAINING CONTENT AND DAILY SCHEDULE